HannanNaeem/LLP-Algorithms/README.md

 # LLP-Algorithms
-Implementation of a few well known algorithms using lattice-linear predicates
+Implementation of a few well known algorithms using lattice-linear predicates.

 ## Directory Structure
 The root directory has the main algorithm classes (which can be invoked.. described later).